Links on Android Authority may earn us a commission. Learn more.

 How to set reminders on Alexa

-Reminders on any digital platform are great for keeping your life on track and lifting the burden of juggling tasks in your head.
-Alexa is further helpful in being hard to ignore — your devices will remind you visually or out loud.
+Reminders on any digital platform are great for keeping your life on track, lifting the burden of juggling tasks in your head.
+Alexa is additionally helpful in being hard to ignore — your devices will remind you visually or out loud.

-The best way of setting Alexa reminders is to ask a device to “remind” you of something at a specific time, date, or location.
-The device will announce that reminder when it’s appropriate.
+The best way of setting an Alexa reminder is to ask a device to “remind” you of something at a specific time, date, or location.
+The device will announce that info when it’s appropriate.
 Note that location reminders are generally dependent on the mobile app, and if you only mention a day, don’t worry — Alexa will hold off until the morning to say something.

 Here are some sample requests you might use: